Updated June 2, 2023

-People Management Skills – Introduction
+Introduction to People Management Skills

+Throughout this post, we’ve sprinkled real-life samples, so you know you could make it happen with a little effort on your people management skills!
+So without further ado.
+Managers are often a gloriously 2-dimensional lot.
+You either LOVE them, or you HATE them.
+You can’t afford to ignore them!
 If you are a manager of any sort, it’s worth your while to develop ‘wow–inducing’ people management skills.
 Become that type of manager where every associate goes, “Wow!
 I’m so lucky to work with him!”

-Is a Charismatic dude
+1. Is a Charismatic Dude

 A hypnotic, charismatic dude!

 Without integrity, your so-called charisma can come across as sleazy.
-The winsome manager is not interested in bending people or rules to suit his best interests; instead, he strives to make the most out of every situation, to suit everybody’s best interests.
+The winsome manager is not interested in bending people or rules to suit his best interests; instead, he strives to make the most out of every situation to suit everybody’s best interests.
 (Incidentally, it is possible for someone with outstanding people management skills.)

 Job well done!

-Is a great Listener
+3. Is a Great Listener

-See, the thing with communicating with so many people (clients, senior management, team members, cross-functional heads, etc.) is that they all come to you with their own vested agenda.
+See, the thing with communicating with so many people (clients, senior management, team members, cross-functional heads, etc.) is that they all come to you with their vested agenda.
 Sometimes, situations demand that you take a tough stance.

-The Winsome Manager is no fence-sitter.
+The Winsome manager is no fence-sitter.

-Is a darn Good Project Manager
+5. Is a Darn Good Project Manager

 It’s a myth that all managers are powerful.
 Between the expectations of your associates (senior leadership, team members, peers, cross-functional heads, clients, etc.), you could find yourself being knocked around and thoroughly powerless.

-- Incites you to attack.
+- It incites you to attack.

 - Creates a vicious cycle of blame and more aggression.